immontilla/file-uploading-web-app/readme.md

 - *server.port* is the port number the embedded Tomcat server will be listening on.
 - *spring.http.multipart.max-file-size* and *spring.http.multipart.max-request-size* set the maximum accepted file size.
-- *temp.path* and *file.path* are the locations paths where uploaded files will be stored. **Important** If you are planning to run this web app in a Windows machine, keep in mind to escape the back-slash \ with double slashes //
+- *temp.path* and *file.path* are the locations paths where uploaded files will be stored. **Important** If you are planning to run this web app in a Windows machine, the back-slash \ has to be escaped with double slashes //
 - *clam.av.server.host*, *clam.av.server.port* and *clam.av.server.platform* are the host and port the ClamAV daemon is listening on, and platform is its operating system type.
 Platform could it be: UNIX, WINDOWS or JVM_PLATFORM.
 Default values belong to a local Linux installation.
 - *logging.level.org.springframework* and *logging.level.eu.immontilla.poc* as usual, these are just logback level packages.